Mercy Volunteer Corps

 Goal of Program

 Mercy Volunteer Corps, committed to a more merciful and just world, invites women and men to a year of full-time service with people who are economically poor or marginalized.
-Volunteers commit to compassionate service, a simple lifestyle in community and spiritual growth.
+Volunteers commit to compassionate service, a simple lifestyle in community, and spiritual growth.

 Type of Placement

-Positions available in homeless and community outreach, peace and justice advocacy, immigration and refugee services, legal work, elderly outreach, counseling, urban agriculture, teaching (elementary, secondary, special education), tutoring (GED, adult literacy), after school programs, healthcare (nursing), therapy (physical, occupational, speech), and volunteer coordination.
+Positions available in homeless and community outreach, peace and justice advocacy, immigration and refugee services, legal work, elderly outreach, counseling, rural and urban agriculture, teaching (elementary, secondary, special education), tutoring (GED, adult literacy), after school programs, healthcare (nursing), therapy (physical, occupational, speech), and volunteer coordination.

 Continental United States, and Guyana, South America.